 Thousands of in-kind donations of time from volunteers, jail residents, and friends are what sustain VHJR's programs, as well as contributions of $1 to $200 from generous individuals, churches, organizations, and businesses.

 VHJR also works closely with other service organizations in the Ellsworth-area community.
-Prior to receiving the recent grant from the Maine Community Foundation, VHJR gratefully received a grant from MCF in 2004 to assist with program enhancement, post-release services, VHJR's new volunteer-mentoring program, and relationship building in greater Hancock County.
+VHJR gratefully accepts donations and grants to assist with program enhancement, post-release services, VHJR's volunteer-mentoring program, and relationship and new leadership building in greater Hancock County.

-This early introduction of rehabilitation services by VHJR has now grown into a full-service rehabilitation program.
-As of February 2004, Open Door Recovery Center of Ellsworth, Maine started providing the first in-jail rehab in the state of Maine.
-We are grateful to Open Door, to the Hancock County Jail administrators, and to the Jail Residents for making this possible.
+This early introduction of rehabilitation services by VHJR and the services at Hancock County Jail grew into a full-service program.
+Open Door Recovery Center of Ellsworth, Maine started providing the first in-jail rehab in the state of Maine, now continued by Hancock County Drug Court, Healthy Acadia, and other providers working with them.
+We are grateful to the Hancock County Jail administrators, and to the Jail Residents for making this possible.

 __________________________________________